 Western-style hotels in Japan are the same as those found in other countries.
 They offer comfortable rooms and modern amenities, some of which may include fitness centers and swimming pools, plus a variety of dining options within the hotel.
 Western-style hotels are often located in urban areas, but can sometimes be found in more rural areas as well.
 Western hotels are the best option for people who want privacy and/or have limited mobility.

-Ranking: 8/10 for comfort and convenience.
+Ranking: 9/10 for comfort and convenience.

-Ranking: 8/10 for affordability and cultural experience.
+Ranking: 7/10 for affordability and cultural experience, and possible slight inconvenience.

 Love hotels are a unique type of accommodation that are popular among couples.
 These hotels offer themed rooms, often with large beds and hot tubs, and are typically rented by the hour.
 While they may seem seedy to some, love hotels are actually very popular in Japan, and are considered a fun and unique way for couples to spend time together.
 Many have a wide range amenities available at no extra cost.
-Guests should be aware that many love hotels will unfortunately not accept same-sex couples.

 Ranking: 7/10 for uniqueness and novelty.